 1. Who regulates schoolteachers in California?

-California’s teachers are licensed and regulated by the Commission on Teacher Credentialing (CTC), an agency within the state’s executive branch.1
+As a California teacher, you are licensed and regulated by the Commission on Teacher Credentialing (CTC) – an agency within the state’s executive branch.1

-Within the Commission, the Committee on Credentials reviews teacher discipline cases, including those based on criminal convictions.
+Within the Commission, the Committee on Credentials reviews your discipline cases, including those based on criminal convictions.
 Depending on the nature of the conviction, the Commission can take the following actions:

 Yes.
-California Education Code 44424 sets forth a variety of criminal convictions that will result in the automatic suspension or revocation of a teaching credential.
+California Education Code 44424 sets forth a variety of criminal offenses where conviction will result in the automatic suspension or revocation of a person’s teaching credential.

 A few examples include convictions for:

-- a sex offense that requires sex offender registration pursuant to Penal Code 290 (like sexual assault),
+- a sex offense that requires sex offender registration pursuant to Penal Code 290 (like sexual battery),

-- a violent or serious felony like murder, rape, or child abuse, or
+- a violent or serious felony like kidnapping, extortion, or arson, or

 3. What about other criminal convictions?

-Under California law, a conviction for a crime that is not specifically listed in the above code section can still form the basis for teacher discipline so long as it indicates that the credential-holder is unfit to teach.
+Under California law, a conviction for a crime that is not specifically listed in EDC 44424 can still form the basis for teacher discipline so long as it indicates that you are unfit to teach.
 Discipline can be imposed for either misdemeanor or felony convictions.

 In making a fitness determination, the Committee will look at the:

-- proximity or remoteness in time of the conduct,
+- proximity or remoteness in time of your conduct,

 - type of credential at issue,